 In the ‘extreme’ twenty-first century existing security structures, defence systems and security are radically changing.
 The cause of such changes is the rise and continued evolution of terrorism as a form of politically motivated violence.
-In this subject, which is a sub-field in the International Relations discipline, terrorism is analysed through an inter-disciplinary lens.
+Terrorism, a sub-field in the International Relations discipline, is analysed through an inter-disciplinary lens.
 This theoretical perspective introduces the student to the relationship between terrorism and war, religion, human security, the state and security.
-The subject will also provide an overview of the strategies deployed by States and Institutions to combat this lethal form of political activism.
+Students also explore the strategies deployed by States and Institutions to combat this lethal form of political activism.

 |Faculty||Faculty of Society & Design|

 1. Demonstrate a broad understanding of the key concepts in Security, War and Terrorism studies and their implications on a domestic, regional and international level.

 2. Critically asses the different definitions, manifestations and causes of modern security challenges, war and terrorism.